Toothache (Pulpitis) in Children

-Your child’s healthcare provider can often diagnose a toothache with a complete health history and exam of your child.
-He or she will likely refer your child to a dentist for evaluation and care.
+Your child’s healthcare provider can often diagnose a toothache with a complete health history and exam.
+They will likely refer your child to a dentist for evaluation and care.

 At the dentist, your child may have X-rays done.
 An X-ray makes images of internal tissues, bones, and teeth.
 The dentist may also check for cavities using a device called a transilluminator.
 It uses no radiation.

 The symptoms of a toothache may seem like other health or dental problems.
-Make sure your child sees his or her healthcare provider or dentist for a diagnosis.
+Make sure your child sees their healthcare provider or dentist for a diagnosis.

 How is a toothache treated in a child?